The Nordic countries have a long history of scientific exploration, and neuroscience is no exception. From the pioneering work of Nobel

 in 1884).
 Lange made observations and theories that led to the use of lithium for the treatment of depression, which was later introduced

-• In the late 19th century, Swedish neuroscientists Axel Key and Gustav Retzius made significant contributions to the field of
+by the Danish physicians Erik Strömgren and Mogens Schou. - In the late 19th century, Swedish neuroscientists Axel Key and Gustav Retzius made significant contributions to the field of

 neuroanatomy.
 Their meticulous studies of the structure of the human brain and nervous system laid the groundwork for subsequent

-• In 1967, Ragnar Granit (Finnish-Swede), Haldan Keffer Hartline (USA), and George Wald (USA) were awarded the Nobel Prize in
+research in neuroscience. - In 1967, Ragnar Granit (Finnish-Swede), Haldan Keffer Hartline (USA), and George Wald (USA) were awarded the Nobel Prize in

 Physiology or Medicine for their discoveries concerning the primary physiological and chemical visual processes in the eye.
 Their

-• More recently, Swedish pharmacologist Arvid Carlsson was awarded the Nobel Prize in Physiology or Medicine in 2000 for his
+research laid the foundation for our understanding of vision and how the brain processes visual information. - More recently, Swedish pharmacologist Arvid Carlsson was awarded the Nobel Prize in Physiology or Medicine in 2000 for his

 discoveries concerning dopamine as a neurotransmitter in the brain.
 His work revolutionized our understanding of brain function and led

-• Norwegian neuroscientists May-Britt Moser and Edvard I. Moser were jointly awarded the Nobel Prize in Physiology or Medicine in
+to new treatments for Parkinson’s disease and other neurological disorders. - Norwegian neuroscientists May-Britt Moser and Edvard I. Moser were jointly awarded the Nobel Prize in Physiology or Medicine in

 2014 for their discoveries of cells that constitute a positioning system in the brain, an inner GPS.
 Their work has shed light on how the